The Adolescent Substance Abuse Program

 phone open Mon-Fri, 9am to 9pm

-The Adolescent Substance Abuse Program (commonly known as "ASAP") has proudly proven itself Arizona's finest outpatient counseling program for young people ages 12-18 involved with drugs and alcohol since 1991.
+The Adolescent Substance Abuse Program ("ASAP") has proudly proven itself Arizona's finest outpatient counseling program for young people ages 12-18 involved with drugs and alcohol since 1991.
+Parents find the help they need at ASAP!

 ASAP is a 10-week Intensive Outpatient Program (IOP) designed specifically for the treatment of substance use disorders in youth ages 12-18.
 Group therapy is the primary treatment modality-- group therapy has long proven the most effective technique with teen substance use.
 At ASAP the teens attend group therapy three nights per week for 10 weeks, for a total of 30 group therapy sessions, and their parents also get help when they attend one of those sessions each week with their teen, at Parent Night.
 Drug testing is utilized as a critical tool to verify that teens are no longer using addictive substances.